Search

 Physical characteristics

-The first and so far only close-up observations of Ariel were made by the Voyager 2 probe during its January 1986 Uranus fly-by.
-Because the moon's south pole was pointed towards the Sun, only the southern hemisphere was photographed.
+The first close-up observations of Ariel were made by the space probe Voyager 2 during its January 1986 Uranus fly-by.

 Ariel's composition is roughly 50% water ice, 30% silicate rock, and 20% methane ice, and it appears to have regions of fresh frost in places.
 Largely devoid of impact craters, Ariel appears to have undergone a period of intense geological activity that has produced a huge network of fault canyons and liquid water outflows over its surface.